 Director of Field Conservation Research Department at the Arizona Center for Nature Conservation/Phoenix Zoo.
 Adjunct/Affiliate Professor, Center for Biodiversity Outcomes (CBO), School of Life Sciences (SOLS).
 Co-Cair, Small Carnivore Specialist Group, IUCN Species Survival Commission.

 Jonathan (Josh) Sharp is an Associate Professor of Environmental Engineering at Colorado School of Mines.
 Dr. Sharp’s research focuses on the ramifications of biological processes as they relate to water quality with an approach that integrates facets of microbiology, engineering, biogeochemistry and hydrology to enhance our understanding of the natural and built environment.
 Professor Sharp obtained his PhD from UC Berkeley in Civil and Environmental Engineering and conducted postdoctoral studies at EPFL, Switzerland before joining Mines.

-Senior Lecturer, Infrastructure and Environment, University of Glasgow since 2016.
+Professor of Environmental Microbiology, Infrastructure and Environment, University of Glasgow.
+Royal Academy of Engineering-Scottish Water Research Chair Fellow on Biofiltration by Biological Design 2018-2023.
 2012-2017 Science Foundation Ireland Starting Investigator and Lecturer National University of Ireland, Galway.
 2010-2011 University Fellow, National University of Ireland, Galway.
 2003-2010 postdoctoral researcher and research co-investigator at the University of Essex and then the University of Sheffield (Molecular ecology of the nitrogen cycle in temperate and tropical estuaries).
 PhD in Environmental Microbiology and a BSc Environmental Biology, University College Dublin, Ireland.